NKonti/Quantitative-Portfolio-Optimization-under-Parameter-Uncertainty/README.md

 A walk-forward backtest was conducted:

 1. Forecast expected returns using XGBoost
-2. Estimate covariance matrix
+2. Estimate covariance matrices
 3. Optimize portfolio weights
 4. Apply turnover constraints and transaction costs
-5. Observe realized returns
+5. Observe realized next-month returns
 6. Repeat monthly until the end of the sample

 All reported results are strictly out-of-sample.